Video camera tube: Late use and decline

 The lifespan of videotube technology reached as far as the 90s, when high definition, 1035-line videotubes were used in the early MUSE HD broadcasting system.
 While CCDs were tested for this application, as of 1993 broadcasters still found them inadequate due to issues achieving the necessary high resolution without compromising image quality with undesirable side-effects.

 Modern charge-coupled device (CCD) and CMOS-based sensors offer many advantages over their tube counterparts.
 These include a lack of image lag, high overall picture quality, high light sensitivity and dynamic range, a better signal-to-noise ratio and significantly higher reliability and ruggedness.
 Other advantages include the elimination of the respective high and low-voltage power supplies required for the electron beam and heater filament, elimination of the drive circuitry for the focusing coils, no warm-up time and a significantly lower overall power consumption.
-Despite these advantages, acceptance and incorporation of solid-state sensors into television and video cameras was not immediate.
+Despite these advantages, the acceptance and incorporation of solid-state sensors into television and video cameras was not immediate.
 Early sensors were of lower resolution and performance than picture tubes, and were initially relegated to consumer-grade video recording equipment.

 Also, video tubes had progressed to a high standard of quality and were standard issue equipment to networks and production entities.
 Those entities had a substantial investment in not only tube cameras, but also in the ancillary equipment needed to correctly process tube-derived video.
-A switch-over to solid-state image sensors rendered much of that equipment (and the investments behind it) obsolete and required new equipment optimized to work well with solid-state sensors, just as the old equipment was optimized for tube-sourced video.
+A switch-over to solid-state image sensors rendered much of that equipment (and the investments behind it) obsolete, and required new equipment optimized to work well with solid-state sensors; as the old equipment was optimized for tube-sourced video.

+Due to their relative insensitivity to radiation, compared to semi-conductor based devices, video camera tubes are still occasionally used in high radiation environments such as nuclear power plants.